JBShady/COD5-Remastered/README.md

 * Re-added subtle flame damage friendly fire that was cut on the later DLCs, watch your aim
 * Added weapon bobbing and crawl bobbing like future Call of Duty titles, weapons no longer just lowers while moving.
 Toggleable, see custom DVAR section
 * Added footstep sound effect when player lands on the ground after jumping which were originally cut, but are heard in all other Call of Duty titles
-* Fixed player third person model from stretching up to 90 degrees upwards or downwards when looking all the way up or down (which looks very odd), there is now has a set limit as introduced in Black Ops I
+* Fixed player third person model from stretching up to 90 degrees upwards or downwards when looking all the way up or down (which looks very odd), there is now a set limit as introduced in Black Ops I
-* Added subtle screenshake when near grenade explosions, as seen in Multiplayer and later in Black Ops I campaign
+* Added subtle screenshake when near grenade explosions, as seen in Multiplayer and in Black Ops I singleplayer
-* Slightly increased footstep volume to make up for loud ambient sounds in zombiemode, especially on Der Riese
+* Slightly increased footstep volume to account for loud ambient sounds in zombiemode, especially on Der Riese
 * Player falls into prone when dying like in Black Ops I
 * Player also drops their hands onto the ground when dying as the Game Over screen appears, animation ported from Black Ops II
 * Player no longer receives a free pistol when they have no weapons, instead the screen is just blank like future Call of Duty titles